Fedesgh/Building_Credit_Risk_Classifier_Using_Bagging_Kneighbors/README.md

+## Motivation

-The motivation for this repository are the difficulties that the dataset present when we define the Target and features.
+The motivation for this repository are the difficulties that the dataset present when we define the Target and features like **several data leakages**.

-Also , there are several attempts  in kaggle with low metrics particularly when we restrict the training set to features with information before the loan was granted and we want try to improve it:
+Also there are several attempts in kaggle with low metrics particularly when we restrict the training set to features with information before the loan was granted and we want try to improve it:

 https://www.kaggle.com/datasets/devanshi23/loan-data-2007-2014/data

+We use various data preprocces techniques like **SelectKbest with information value** , **Up-sampling with Imlearn**, **One Hot Encoder** and **Imputers**

 ## Problems at defining the target

-"loan_status" has the followings values:
+**loan_status** (our target) has the followings values:
 <ol>
 <li>Current                                                </li>
 <li>Fully Paid                                             </li>